dellsystem/dellsystem.github.io/speaking/trash-future.md

 * 13 mins onward: on the prospects of building worker power in the tech industry, and the roadblocks along the way (mostly ideological, stemming from this concept of "meritocracy")
 * got sick of hearing the sound of my own voice so you're on your own from here, sorry

-Also, here's a clip of me trying to work out what abolishing Silicon Valley means in the middle of the recording:
+Also, here's a clip of me trying to work out what abolishing Silicon Valley means in real time, near the end:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">For Monday&#39;s episode of <a href="https://twitter.com/trashfuturepod?ref_src=twsrc%5Etfw">@trashfuturepod</a>, we hear from <a href="https://twitter.com/dellsystem?ref_src=twsrc%5Etfw">@dellsystem</a> about the prospects of organizing tech workers in unions (and sadly out-of-date predictions about whether or not It&#39;s Coming Home) <a href="https://t.co/yCsA5N9gyJ">https://t.co/yCsA5N9gyJ</a> <a href="https://t.co/UJ5GVcPFMV">pic.twitter.com/UJ5GVcPFMV</a></p>&mdash; libertarianism in 5 words:i need a child submarine (@inthesedeserts) <a href="https://twitter.com/inthesedeserts/status/1018698161118904320?ref_src=twsrc%5Etfw">July 16, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>